AdityaSaraf/academic-website/content/research/tpl.md

 title: Tech Policy
 id: tpl
 tagline: >
  I spent a year at UW's [Tech Policy Lab](https://techpolicylab.uw.edu/), where I synthesized security/privacy research around new and upcoming technologies for legal and policy audiences.
-The areas I focused on were autonomous vehicles, IoT devices, and cell-site simulators (devices of dubious legality that police use to monitor local cell traffic).
+The areas I focused on were autonomous vehicles, IoT devices, and cell-site simulators (devices of dubious legality that law enforcement officers use to monitor local cell traffic).
 We published a paper on the attitudes of children and parents towards internet connected toys.
 coauthors: "with Emily McReynolds"
 tags:
 - other